FuelLabs/fuels-ts/apps/docs/src/guide/cookbook/wallet-sdk-and-react-hooks.md

-# Wallet SDK & React Hooks
+# Wallet SDK and React Hooks

 This guide will show you how you can use the Fuel Wallet SDK and its React Hooks to build a simple React application that lets users connect their wallet to your application and see their balance.